RHEcosystemAppEng/amq-cob/manualconfig/basic_topology/readme.md

 #### Update Security Groups
 * TOR Brokers and WDC Brokers are making use of mirroring on ports 5672(default amqp port)
-* So create Inbound Rules as follows
+* So create Inbound Rules as follows where TOR VMs can get incoming connections from ports 5672(default amqp port) from WDC Brokers.
 * TOR Inbound rules
     * Click VPC Infrastructure -> Security groups -> Security group for Site 1 VPC
     * Click Rules tab